Flag Flag

 This view is to the south.
 The town of Burney is at the base of Burney mountain and two miles distant.

-Burney is an unincorporated town and census-designated place (CDP) in Shasta County, California, United States.
-The population was 3,217 at the 2000 census.
+Burney is an unincorporated town in Shasta County, California, United States.
+The population was 3,154 at the 2010 census.
 Burney is located on State Route 299, about 4 miles west of its junction with State Route 89.
 Burney is a center for fly fishing, with wild brown and native rainbow trout in many nearby rivers and streams, including Hat Creek, the Pit River, and Burney Creek.
 Other attractions in the area include McArthur-Burney Falls Memorial State Park, home to the Burney Falls.
 Burney was named after Samuel Burney, a settler in the area in the 1850s.
 Burney was found dead in the valley in 1857, which came to be called "the valley where Burney died," and finally just "Burney".